Probing in-medium effect via giant dipole resonance in the extended quantum molecular dynamics model: Model and method

 Here, $\bar{\rho}$ is the average linear density on the trajectory of the incident particle.
 From Ref.~\cite{Xu_PPNP}, the mean free path is known to be expressed as $1/\left(\sigma \rho\right)$, where $\rho$ is the number density of the incident particle experienced in a small volume.
 The relaxation time $\tau$ for binary collision is $\lambda/\mathbf{v}_\text{rel}$.
 The probability of scattering in the time interval $\delta t$ is therefore $\delta t/\tau=\left(\mathbf{v}_\text{rel}/\lambda\right)\delta t=\sigma \rho \mathbf{v}_\text{rel} \delta t$.
 The probability of two-body scattering is thus equivalent to Eq.~\ref{eq:stochastic 2} when the width of the incident particle approaches 0.

 Besides, in actual calculations, to prevent the possibility of a collision probability greater than 1, we adopt the following treatment

 Here, $P_\text{coll}$ is obtained from Eq.~\ref{eq:stochastic probability} and $P^\prime_\text{coll}$ is used to determine whether a collision has occurred.
-A similar treatment has been employed by the CoMD model~\cite{box}.
-Until now, to our knowledge only the CoMD model utilizing the stochastic method has been reported for QMD-like models \cite{box}.
+A similar treatment has been employed by the Constrained Molecular Dynamics (CoMD) model~\cite{box}.
+To our knowledge, the only QMD-like model that utilizes the stochastic method is the CoMD model.